 Cut margarine thoroughly into cornmeal mixture with a dough blender.

-Pour warm milk and add the shredded cheese.
+Slowly pour 1 cup warm milk and add 1 cup shredded cheese.

-Let stand for 3 minutes to allow the cornmeal to absorb the liquid.
+Stir all the ingredients until a batter is formed.
+Let stand for 3 minutes to allow the cornmeal to thicken.

 Let’s Start Shaping the Cornmeal Fritters!